s3664099/videolibrary/ReadMe.md

 - diffDays() - returns the number of days between two dates
 - setDate() - sets the current date as a specific date
 - setAdvance() - sets the value for the days to be advanced (in seconds)
+- enumerateDate() - turns a date that is a string into a date.

 **MovieMaster.java**